sealvault/sealvault/website/src/blog/posts/2023/05/dapp-isolation-mechanisms.md

 Having to transfer tokens to dapp keys can be prohibitive on L1, but it’s less of a problem on cheap L2s.
-[EIP-3074](https://eips.ethereum.org/EIPS/eip-3074) and sponsored transactions by @SamWilsn et al.  would eliminate the need to transfer tokens for gas fees.
+[EIP-3074](https://eips.ethereum.org/EIPS/eip-3074) and sponsored transactions would eliminate the need to transfer tokens for gas fees.

 One further challenge with dapp keys is that many apps assume one EOA per user when using the user's on-chain history for authorization purposes.
 However, this